Why Are Straws Big News?

 Was this 2015 video the catalyst for the movement of plastic straw activism?
 Ocean protection leaders we interviewed (below) chime in with their reflections on this sea change of #stopstucking anti-straw behavior that has swept the globe.

-And what is it about straws in particular that has caught the hearts and minds of citizens globally?
+Let's explore what it is about straws in particular that has caught the hearts and minds of citizens globally.
 Why have straws (rather than plastic fishing nets, bags, nurdles, flip flops or sundry other ocean litter) become an incendiary force in the awakening that plastic is poisoning our planet?

 Only a few years ago, plastic straws were used reflexively and thrown away daily without a second thought.
 Yet they are now seen as a perilous plastic hazard polluting our oceans.